bishoy2002/IT-1025-Bishoy/Lab2/readme.md

 #abb0ff is going to be a pale blue color.
 The color is going to be problamatic for some people who have a low vision impairment or a color deficiencies.
 An option fix it is to use larger fonts with dark backgrounds.
 Also avoiding picture bases text and using text whenever possible.
  ## Conclusion
      After the completion of this lab, I got a good understanding of different hardware components, data representation, and converting decimal, binary, and hexadecimal effectively and efficiently.
+Even though i did struggle with the hexadecimal conversion, I practiced and I am more familiar with it now that originally.